The Holonomy of Optimal Mass Transport: The Gaussian-Linear Case: Sub-Riemannian Geometry of Linear Transport

-which implies that the horizontal sub-bundle is, indeed, bracket-generating. $\Box$
+and, thus, the horizontal sub-bundle is bracket-generating. \end{proof}

-As noted, the immediate consequence of Proposition \ref{prop:controllability} is that $\text{Hol}(\Sigma)= \text{SO}(n,\Sigma_{\text{ref}})$ for every $\Sigma\in\text{Sym}^+(n)$.
-Nevertheless, Proposition \ref{prop:controllability} goes further by establishing one of the essential ingredients for defining a \emph{sub-Riemannian} metric on the principal bundle $\pi:\text{GL}^+(n)\rightarrow \text{Sym}^+(n)$; namely that the horizontal sub-bundle \eqref{eq:horizontal_distribution} is \emph{bracket-generating}.
+\tcb{ As an immediate consequence of Proposition \ref{prop:controllability}, we have the following Corollary. \begin{cor} $\text{Hol}(\Sigma)= \text{SO}(n,\Sigma_{\text{ref}})$ for all $\Sigma\in\text{Sym}^+(n)$. \end{cor} \begin{proof} Since Proposition \ref{prop:controllability} establishes that any two points in $\text{GL}^+(n)$ can be connected with a horizontal curve, the same applies to any two points that belong to the same fiber.
+These are then necessarily related by an element of the structure group, i.e. $\mathrm{SO}(n,\Sigma_{\mathrm{ref}})$.
+Thus, every $\Theta\in \mathrm{SO}(n,\Sigma_{\mathrm{ref}})$ can be realized as the parallel transport map along a loop in $\text{Sym}^+(n)$.
+The conclusion of the corollary follows. \end{proof}} \tcb{Proposition \ref{prop:controllability} goes beyond the statement of the Corollary since it establishes} one of the essential ingredients for defining a \emph{sub-Riemannian} metric on the principal bundle $\pi:\text{GL}^+(n)\rightarrow \text{Sym}^+(n)$; namely that the horizontal sub-bundle \eqref{eq:horizontal_distribution} is \emph{bracket-generating}.
 The remaining ingredient is a choice of a Riemannian metric on the base space $\text{Sym}^+(n)$ of the bundle.
 Naturally, the most pertinent choice in the context of OMT is the Wasserstein-Otto metric \cite{otto2001geometry,khesin2018geometric}.